microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/privilegedaccessgroupassignmentschedulerequest.md

 ---
 title: "privilegedAccessGroupAssignmentScheduleRequest resource type"
-description: "The schedule requests for operations to create, update, delete, extend, and renew an assignment."
+description: "Represents requests for operations to create, update, delete, extend, and renew a membership or ownership assignment in PIM for groups.
+The privilegedAccessGroupAssignmentScheduleRequest object is also created when an authorized principal requests a just-in-time activation of an eligible access assignment to a group's membership or ownership."
 author: "mandardalvi"
 ms.localizationpriority: medium
 ms.prod: "governance"